davidrhoden/davidrhoden-basic-netlify/timeline/went-to-red-barn-late-july-1998.md

 ---
-title: went to Deposit, New York for the weekend
+title: Went to Deposit, New York for the weekend.
 date: 1998-07-28T11:00:00.000Z
 summary: We spent a lot of time upstate that summer.
 excerpt: We spent a lot of time upstate that summer.